kumar-harin/tic_tac_toe_AI/README.md

-Only requires "pygame" python library
+Only requires "pygame" python library.

+It can be installed by running this command in the cmd/terminal:

+    pip install pygame

 There are 3 types of configurations in the game: